A complete guide on how to choose the best pull-up bars for a home gym

 If you decide to build a pull up bar in your garden make sure you pay attention to a solid foundation for the feet in order to avoid any wobble.
 Since it will be exposed to the elements constantly it also has to be made of rust-proof material or have an appropriate coating.
 To expand the versatility I’d recommend choosing a pull-up bar that also includes a set of parallel bars.
 This way you expand the exercise options tremendously.

-The best outdoor pull up bar is high enough and includes a set of parallel bars
+The best outdoor pull-up bar is high enough and includes a set of parallel bars

 In my opinion, the best overall outdoor pull up bar is something like this workout station from a German company called Tolymp (see pictures).
 The outdoor pull up bar is a calisthenics equipment that I can recommend for anyone.
 There are also other manufacturers offering similar garden gyms.
 I’m sure you can find one who will deliver to your country.